 Build a solid network

-Get used to networking and hone your skills so that you can build a rapport quickly.
-Making time to attend industry events, going to meetings in person and connecting with possible contacts online is a vital part of success - that’s how you meet possible employers, clients, partners and investors.
-On a personal level, it’s also beneficial for finding mentors who can offer support and advice.
+Networking is an important skill.
+Start developing your skills so you can build a rapport with new people in your industry.
+You can do this by attending industry events, going to meetings in person and connecting with possible contacts online.
+This is a vital part of success and is a good way to meet possible employers, clients, partners and investors.
+You might also find mentors who can offer support and advice.

-Beyond meeting business contacts, expend some effort on getting to know your colleagues at every level of the company.
+Beyond meeting business contacts, make an effort to get acquainted with colleagues on every level.
 This will make it easier to encourage and manage them.
-Even so, strike a balance – you need to be respected, and it’s hard to make tough or unpopular decisions when you’re leading people who see you as a friend.
+You should also ensure you strike a balance between colleague and friend.
+You’ll want to be respected, and it’s hard to make tough or unpopular decisions when you’re leading people who see you as a friend.

 Promote the right culture

 As a leader, you set the tone of the working environment.
 Make sure that you lead by example and foster openness, transparency and honesty.
 That means making yourself available to listen to staff when they come to you with ideas or concerns and investing time in talking to them.
 Take what they have to say on board and follow it up as appropriate.

 It may fall to you to make decisions that will not be welcomed by others.
 Often there are reasons for people’s objections and you should always think carefully about their concerns.
 However, if you know you’re making the right decision, don’t be afraid to be unpopular.
 That said, it’s always better to persuade people to cooperate than to force ideas on them from above, so be prepared to work hard to bring them on side.

 Many of the best long-term decisions will involve a higher level of risk and if you don’t take them, your business can easily stagnate or stop being competitive.
 Always do plenty of research and manage risk as best you can, but never be frightened to take a leap of faith.
 It might be the best decision you ever make.